WaldemarOrtizCalo/WaldemarOrtizCalo_Website/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Waldemar Ortiz-Calo and I am from Carolina, Puerto Rico.
 My research interests lie within the intersection of theoretical and applied ecology.
-Currently, my graduate research is focused on understanding the movement ecology of deer within an agro-urbanized landscape.
-Within this context, I am interested in evaluating the drivers for individual variation and the impacts that it may have on future management/conservation decisions.
+Currently, my graduate research is focused on understanding the individuality of white-tailed deer moevement ecology across different spatio-temporal scales in Western Missouri.
+Specifically, I am interested in evaluating the drivers for individual variation and the impacts that it may have on the inferences that are built upon our analyses.